UriCW/vimport/writeup.md

 2. I was planning to use python's built in `csv` to handle reading the file, but opted for pandas instead.
 Pandas feel like an overkill for this task and given i don't actually do any data analysis here it's not very sensible, but it has a convenient way of reading remote csv files in chunks. it's possible and not hard to achieve this using `requests` and `csv` too, and to remove the bloat associated with Pandas, but, i opted for this anyway in this case.
 3. usually, for these tasks i try to start by writing unit tests, but in this case i will write the tests last. this is because the application does not have a lot of functions that lend themselves to be broken down to smaller units, it really only makes sense to write tests closer to integration tests, which test the flask endpoints and celery. the only real "unit" in this sense is parsing a CSV line into an SQLAlchemy model, the rest are pretty much all celery and flask functionality.
 I will write some integration tests, but this is not truly a TDD methodology (which I am a great advocate on usually).
 4. Ok, after having finished everything, turned out, that despite what the internet and chat gpt thinks, pandas read_csv is not streaming, not even when using chunks.
 I had to reimplement the core function again.
+5. I did not implement a set of tests in the end.
+Turns out that getting to test celery tasks is a job within itself.
+I have written one small dummy tests for part of it, but decided it's too much effort having reviewed the documentations, to implement a full set of tests.
+I used ChatGPT to skeleton those, as a last moment recourse so I submit something.
+6. I also did not write as I intended a github ci pipeline and a terraform, I probably would have had I not chosend to spend the time implementing this with Celery.